-Epic Games surprises players on New Years Eve
+Epic Games surprises players on New Year’s Eve

 Happy New Year!

 The folks over at Epic Games have a special treat in store for players hopping on Fortnite today.
-In celebration of New Years Eve all around the world, Fortnite is having an in-game live event where a massive, dropping disco ball descends on the map each hour, on the hour.
+In celebration of New Year’s Eve all around the world, Fortnite is having an in-game live event where a massive, dropping disco ball descends on the map each hour, on the hour.

 The virtual ball drop has the same affect on players as a boogie bomb, meaning that everyone playing Fortnite is collectively dancing each time the minutes on your clock read :00.